-There’s a few things to consider before rushing out to buy a vintage piece.
-However a nice new skillet is most likely to be flat, and seasoned ready to cook.
-That is why we recommend a new skillet for first time users.
+There are few things to consider before rushing out to buy a vintage piece.
+However, a nice new skillet is most likely to be flat and seasoned ready to cook.
+That is why we recommend a new skillet for first-time users.

 Why use a cast iron skillet?

 Just to recap some of our main points why we love our cast iron skillets.
-Although there are many more reasons to use a cast iron skillet, we have cherry picked our favourites.
+Although there are many more reasons to use a cast iron skillet, we have cherry-picked our favorites.

 Why use a cast iron skillet?
 Here’s the recap: